NeLLi-team/ssuextract/README.md

 A high-performance bioinformatics pipeline for extracting and annotating Small Subunit (SSU) rRNA sequences from genomic assemblies using covariance models.

-> **🚀 Nextflow Branch**: Complete conversion from Snakemake to Nextflow for improved scalability and cloud compatibility!
-Built on the solid foundation of v0.9.0.
+> **🚀 Nextflow Pipeline**: Complete conversion from Snakemake to Nextflow for improved scalability and cloud compatibility!
+This is now the main branch (v1.0.0).

 ## 🎯 Overview